 Studies suggest that in women with two or more prior cesareans, the rate of rupture rises as high as 3.9 percent.

-Ross Feller Casey has three leading doctors right on staff to help handle all birth injury cases, including Uterine Rupture lawsuits.
+Ross Feller Casey has a team of leading doctors right on staff to help handle all birth injury cases, including Uterine Rupture lawsuits.